crypto-guys/near-guildnet/nearcore/install/README.md

 ## Description

-- Compiles nearcore-1.16.2-guildnet in an lxc container and exports a tar file with binaries
+- Compiles nearcore-1.16.2 for guildnet in an lxc container and exports a tar file with binaries
 - Sets up the machine to run the binaries using systemd
 - Configures a new guildnet validator with config, genesis, and keys
 - Options for logging